This post may contain affiliate links. For more information, read my disclosure policy.

 I absolutely love that the Smithfield Marinated Fresh Pork comes ready to cook.
 All I had to do was open the package and pop it on the grill.
 It’s perfect for people like me who forget to marinate!

-So, how do you make grilled pork loin filet?
+How do you make grilled pork loin filet?

 It was actually way easier than I thought it would be.
 The key to grilling pork loin filet is indirect heat.
 I’m not a fabulous grill master (I mostly leave the outdoor stuff to my husband), but even I was able to grill this to perfection using this method.